jpbonson/MachineLearningPlayground/README.md

 ### EvolutionaryPlayground:
   - **PaperSummarizer**: Use NLP, graphs and genetic algorithms to summarize scientific papers (Java).
   - **NEATBackgammon**: A system that uses NeuroEvolution of Augmenting Topologies (NEAT) and reinforcement learning to developed intelligent backgammon players.
 NEAT is a genetic algorithm that evolves artificial neural networks.
 (Java)
-  - **pSBB**: A multipurpose framework that uses Symbiotic Bid-based (SBB) Genetic Programming to evolve programs.
+  - **SBB**: A multipurpose framework that uses Symbiotic Bid-based (SBB) Genetic Programming to evolve programs.
 It can be used for classification and reinforcement learning tasks.
 The main environment evolves programs that learn how to play poker.
-(Python) (it has its own project under pSBB)
+(Python) (it has its own project under SBBClassifier and SBBReinforcementLearner)

 ### KnowledgePlayground:
 - **OntologyRecommentationSystem**: Intelligent agents use the DBPedia ontology to provide recommendations for Learning Object metadata.
 (Java)